- Sleeps: Sleeps 14 in two main buildings

 Freya Evans' London England.

 Off a quiet country lane the drive to the house, through its own land, leads to the delightfully peaceful setting for Domaine de Girard.
 The two parts to the accommodation blend perfectly and naturally around a central semi formal garden with views out over gardens, meadows and country on all sides.
-The interiors have been refurbished, restored and equipped, in keeping with the natural character and quirks of the place, yet to high standards for family enjoyment and relaxation.
-Wonderful in Spring, summer and autumn but a house that can be enjoyed comfortably in all seasons.
+The interiors have been refurbished, restored and equipped, in keeping with the natural character and quirks of the place for family enjoyment and relaxation.
+Wonderful in Spring, summer and autumn but a house that can be enjoyed in all seasons.

 The accommodation can be divided into two parts.
 It is possible to let just one or the other but the two parts are not let independently to different parties at the same time so exclusivity and total privacy is guaranteed.